LiezelK2/doc/README.md

 #### 1. When the server loads the View

+It is important to remember that this rule should not be changed

 #### 2. When txtFrameMessage is Changed

 #### 3. [override] @shareDo_Save

+With this rule, you can place your save mechanism in here to override the rule

 #### 4. @shareDo_SendClose